 C4: Numeracy for life and learning: Numeracy vs maths Justine Sakurai This session explores the evolution of numeracy education beyond traditional computational proficiency to a dynamic social practice model.
 Participants will examine how this comprehensive approach integrates contextual learning, analogue and digital tools, and student dispositions with core mathematical competencies.
 The session aims to demonstrate how treating numeracy as a social practice can enable teachers to authentically embed mathematical concepts within real-world contexts, enhancing student engagement and understanding.
 Through analysis of current numeracy frameworks, we will consider current research approaches to strengthening both pedagogical approaches and content knowledge.
 This approach can transform numeracy from a purely academic exercise into a practical, integrated skill set that students can apply throughout their lives.
 By embracing numeracy as a dynamic social practice, teachers can revolutionise mathematical learning in the classroom.
 C5: Using Formative Assessment to Guide Student's Next Stage of Learning Renee Ladner Setting goals and guiding students toward their next learning stage is crucial for nurturing a love of mathematics.
 When students understand their achievements and next steps, intrinsic motivation and success grow.
 This session will focus on how students' wellbeing improves when they know their learning objectives.
 It will also explore methods for teachers to capture ongoing task progress, enabling immediate feedback without waiting for summative assessments, hence making it timely and effective for both students and teachers.
 C6: Introduction to Victorian lesson plans Steph Murphy and Sam Haberman Join us for an engaging workshop exploring the newly developed Victorian Mathematics lesson plans, designed for Foundation to Level 10.
 With a strong emphasis on building understanding, fluency, problem-solving, and reasoning skills, lesson plans provide valuable support for teachers.
 This session will delve into both the 'what' and the 'how'- unpacking the structure and intent of the lesson plans while providing practical strategies for implementation in the classroom.
-Workshop sponsor: Vertice Structure Vertice Structure Vertice Structure unpacking the structure and intent of the lesson plans while providing practical strategies for implementation in the classroom.
-Keynote 2: 1.30pm - 2.30pm D1: Panel Drawing on the theme of this year's conference, 'Transformations: An opportunity to reflect and redefine our practice', we invite representatives from all educational sectors to discuss their own transformations and how it has driven and enhanced their practice.
-This panel discussion will provide a direct link between educational leaders and teachers as we seek to explore whether mathematics education needs to be transformed and, if so, what this transformation should entail.
-The panel will be facilitated by Dr Sophie Special, host of the Faculty of Education's Talking Teaching podcast.
-Workshop rotation 3: 2.35pm -3.30pm E1: Exploring numeracy in a native garden Dr Carmel Mesiti, Kate Copping and Dr Emily Rochette Discover how to turn your school's garden into a dynamic numeracy classroom!
-This hands-on workshop will explore engaging, curriculum-aligned maths activities that connect to real-world problem-solving, measurement, data collection, and geometry.
-Through a guided walk in a native plant garden, you'll experience how gardens or similar spaces can be a rich resource for developing mathematical thinking while showcasing Indigenous knowledges and perspectives on patterns, sustainability, and seasonal changes.
-You'll leave with practical lesson ideas and strategies for adapting activities to different year levels.
-Join us for an inspiring session that brings maths to life in the great outdoors!
-E2: The problem with worded problems is the words!
+Workshop sponsor: Vertice of the lesson plans between the structure and intent of the lesson plans while providing practical strategies for implementation in the of Education Keynote 2: 1.30pm - 2.30pm D1: Panel Drawing on the theme of this year's conference, 'Learning from each other: Connecting theory and practice' we invite representatives from all educational sectors to discuss their own transformations and how it has driven and enhanced their practice.
+This panel discussion will provide a direct link between educational leaders and teachers as we seek to explore how theory informs practice and how practice informs theory.
+The panel will be facilitated by Dr Sophie Special host of the Faculty of Education's Talking Teaching podcast Workshop rotation 3: 2.35pm -3.30pm Energy of Education's function of the reactive of Education's function of Education's function's function of Education's function's funct E2: The problem with worded problems is the words!
 Antje Leigh-Lancaster This session explores how 2-step worded problems can be tackled using a 'numberless' approach, where numbers are removed and text adapted to help students focus on the essence of the problem.
 I will discuss Newman's 5-point error analysis framework and show how numberless problems decompose worded questions into simpler statements that progressively reveal mathematical relationships.
 This approach reduces anxiety by allowing students to focus on context without getting caught up in calculations, increasing accessibility, engagement, and deeper understanding.
 This practical, hands-on workshop provides opportunities to learn and apply the approach to several 2-step worded problems.